 The continuous debate around artificial intelligence (AI) has led to a lot of confusion.
 There are many terms around it that appear to be similar, but when you take a closer look at them, that perception is not entirely accurate.
-For that reason, here we take our best shot and oppose AI vs. machine learning vs. deep learning vs. neural networks to set them apart once and for all.
+For that reason, here we take our best shot and oppose AI vs. machine learning vs. deep learning vs. neural networks to set them apart once and for a

 In short, we'll look at how they all relate to each other, and what makes them different in their particular way.
 We'll also break down the role of AI in each of these concepts.
 And now, without further ado, let's plug into the mainframe one more time as we learn about AI and its many branching applications.

-AI vs. machine learning vs. deep learning vs. neural networks: how do they relate?
+AI vs. machine learning vs. deep learning vs. neural networks: How do they relate?

 The best way to understand how artificial intelligence, machine learning, neural networks, and deep learning all relate is to use the (already quite famous) Russian nesting doll analogy, which means that these concepts are components of the prior.

 In simple terms, machine learning is a subfield of artificial intelligence.
 Neural networks are a subfield of machine learning.
 And deep learning algorithms are an advancement in the concept of neural networks.
-What separates the concept of neural networks from deep learning is that one is a more complex component of the other.

 Let's look at some key differences to understand better how these AI components work.